Robert Jay Mathews: The Order

 In late September 1983, at a barracks he constructed on his property in Metaline, Mathews and eight other men founded the militant neo-Nazi organization The Order, also known as the Silent Brotherhood.
-The mission of The Order was to obtain enough resources to eventually overthrow the American "Zionist Occupation Government".
+The mission of The Order was to obtain enough resources to eventually overthrow the American "Zionist Occupation Government" (ZOG).
 The Order was based directly on and named after a group from The Turner Diaries.

 The group's first task, according to Mathews's plan, was to obtain money to support white separatism and to finance a guerrilla campaign against the American government.
 They robbed an adult bookstore in Spokane, Washington, which netted them $369.10.
 They agreed that was too risky, and turned to robbing armored cars and counterfeiting.
 They printed some counterfeit $50 bills, and 28-year-old Bruce Pierce was arrested after passing off a few of them.

 To raise Pierce's bail, Mathews, acting alone, robbed a bank just north of Seattle, Washington, stealing around $26,000.
 Some of The Order's members, along with a new recruit, Gary Yarbrough, carried out more robberies and burglaries, which netted them over $43,000.
 A subsequent robbery yielded several hundred thousand dollars.
 Another recruit, Tom Martinez, was caught and charged for passing more counterfeit currency.
 Then in July 1984, they deployed approximately a dozen men in a successful effort to rob a Brink's truck of $3,600,000.
 On October 2, 1984, he had a daughter born out of wedlock.

 The group distributed some of the stolen money to the North Carolina–based White Patriot Party and other white nationalist organizations.
 The group also committed acts of murder and assassinations.
 Mathews and the other members of The Order were eventually betrayed by Martinez, who became an FBI informant after his arrest for counterfeiting.
 After he revealed information regarding Mathews's activities to the FBI, agents moved to capture Mathews and his associates, leading to one of the largest manhunts in FBI history.